 Black Rod’s Office

-Provision of office, chamber and committee room support; information technology and ceremonial services; security advice for senators and Senate office–holders in Parliament House.
+Provision of office, chamber and committee room support, ceremonial services and security advice for senators and Senate office-holders.

 Provision of support services, in conjunction with the Department of the House of Representatives, to the Former Members of Parliament Association.